measurement-kit/measurement-kit/doc/api/common/error.md

 The `Var<ErrorContext> context` field is a shared smart pointer (see `Var`) that MAY store the error context in specific cases.
-The typical pattern for accessing such error context involves three steps: making sure that the context is not `nullptr`, casting the base error class to the specific expected class, and making sure that the case did not fail, again checking whether the context is not `nullptr`.
+The typical pattern for accessing such error context involves three steps: making sure that the context is not `nullptr`, casting the base error class to the specific expected class, and making sure that the cast did not fail, again checking whether the context is not `nullptr`.
 For example:

 ```C++